-Conquering the biggest data challenge for Rituals
+Conquering the biggest data challenge

-Duplicate pages: a true conversion killer
+Duplicate pages: a true conversation killer

-To give you an example, this is what happened in practice: people in France that used French search terms in their search ended up on a French website of Luxembourg, due to duplicate content and incorrect hreflang tags which resulted in the wrong indexation.
-As a French resident, it wasn’t possible to check out on Luxembourg’s website version.
-In addition, if you switched countries on the website, the content of your cart wouldn’t automatically switch to the website version of the domestic country, and you ended up with an empty shopping cart: a true conversion killer.
+Each country has its own Rituals website, which is needed in order to ship the products to various countries.
+As a result, there are no less than 22 duplicates of the English website alone!
+It’s not great in terms of your SEO when you consider the large amount of duplicate content, significant fragmentation in authority and waste of crawl budget with more than one million pages.
+To give you an example, this is what happened in practice: people in France that used French search terms in their search ended up on a French website of Luxembourg.
+Due to duplicate content and incorrect hreflang tags which resulted in the wrong indexation.
+As a Frenchman, it wasn’t possible to check out on Luxembourg’s website version.
+In addition, if you switched countries on the website, the content of your cart wouldn’t automatically switch to the website version of the domestic country.
+And you end with an empty shopping cart: a true conversion killer.

-In an attempt to solve this problem, we started a thorough rationalization of all Rituals websites.
+In an attempt to solve this problem, we started a thorough rationalisation of all Rituals websites.
 This entails an extensive migration of all individual websites to one .com domain, focusing on “indexability”, “crawlability”, “authority” and “usability”.
 We kept the deadline of Fall in mind, so the rewards could be reaped in the winter season: the ultimate gift-giving season for Rituals.

 - The link value of the duplicates could not be lost, which is why 301-redirects were moved from the duplicate pages to the main page.

 - The pages that were to disappear still needed to be available for campaigns and check out, which is why duplicates of those pages were created.
 However, these duplicate pages aren’t visible in search engines.
 Consequently, a ‘disallow’ in the robots.txt (crawlability & indexability) and, for the completeness, a ‘noindex’ were added to the “new” duplicate pages.